je-guit/person-service/README.md

 # Serverless Person Service

-This basic person service stack build with CDK.
+This is a simple person service stack build with CDK.

 ## Business logic
 A person can be created by calling `/person [POST]` REST API with the appropriate api key.